solarslurpi/GrowBuddies/docs/index.md

 % contain the root `toctree` directive.

 # Welcome to GrowBuddies! {material-regular}`yard;2em;sd-text-success`
 Hello!
 Thank you for stopping by.
-The GrowBuddies project is an Open DIY project that consists of software/hardware components - called Buddies.
+The GrowBuddies project is an Open DIY indoor gardening project striving to make indoor gardening as enjoyable and successful with just a little help from these Buddies.

 # Just a bunch of Buddies
  The Buddies are here to help optimize the outcome of your indoor plants' growth.
 The current Buddies include: